 Most likely, people eager to give a piece of advice are paid agents of unscrupulous diamond sellers.

-There are many ways to have a bad experience buying a diamond from overseas:
+Too many ways to get burned when buying from overseas:

-Fake diamond certificates do not exist in the US, where laws and regulations stop such scams in their tracks.
+Fake diamond certificates do not exist in the US, where laws and regulations stop such scams.
 However, there are unconfirmed reports of counterfeit certificates popping up in India.

 All new GIA certificates have security features such as holograms, security screens, and microscopic prints that protect them from forgery or duplication.
 Forged certificates from other labs that do not have their databases available for instant verification are more challenging to detect.